 We get asked a lot about PowerApps and most of the time, people have simply heard the term and are uncertain of exactly what they are and why they may need it.
 Microsoft describe PowerApps as “a suite of apps, services, connectors and data platform that provides a rapid application development environment to build custom apps for your business needs.”

-Essentially, it is an app (which is included in most Office 365 subscription plans) that enables you to build custom applications.
-It provides a “low code” (note NOT “no code”) way to build apps that can display and interact with data from a number of sources including Sharepoint lists, libraries, OneDrive as well as other external data sources.
+Essentially, it is an app (which is included in most Microsoft 365 subscription plans) that enables you to build custom applications.
+It provides a “low code” (note NOT “no code”) way to build apps that can display and interact with data from a number of sources including SharePoint lists, libraries, OneDrive as well as other external data sources.

 According to Microsoft, demand for low code platforms is increasing but need is a pretty strong word but worth considering as a potential option when a new business requirement comes your way.

 You can build an app online at https://web.powerapps.com/ or by installing the “PowerApps Studio” application on your Windows device.

 How do I use PowerApps?

 PowerApps studio has a “wysiwig” interface that lets you create different views (screens) and add elements to those screens.
 Each element you add has a number of properties that can be set to determine how the element looks and behaves.

 Let’s take a simple example of a button.

 It has a property called ‘Color’ that lets you set the font colour for that button.
 Pretty obvious.

 Other properties exist so you can tell the app how to respond to certain user interactions.
 For example…